emilholmegaard/dcr-viz/README.md

 ## Visual Design

-The visualization follows the standard DCR notation:
+The visualization follows the standard DCR notation exactly as shown in dcrgraphs.net:

 1. **Activities**: Represented as rounded rectangles with:
    - Role label at the top